 The mission of the FHWA Office of Tribal Transportation is:

 Through mutual respect and understanding, enhance the quality of life in Tribal communities by supporting the Tribes’ delivery of transportation programs.

-Tribal Transportation Program (TTP)
+Tribal Transportation Program

-The Tribal Transportation Program (TTP) was established in 23 U.S.C.
-202 to address the transportation needs of Tribal governments throughout the United States.
-The purpose of the program is to provide safe and adequate transportation and public road access to and within Indian reservations, Indian lands, and Alaska Native Village communities.
+TTP is the largest program in the Office of Federal Lands Highway.
+Established in 23 U.S.C.
+202 to address the transportation needs of Tribal governments throughout the United States, the program is receiving $465 million in FY 2016, with increases of $10 million per year to $505 million in FY 2020, as established in Public Law 114-94, Fixing America's Surface Transportation Act (the FAST Act).
+The purpose of the TTP is to provide safe and adequate transportation and public road access to and within Indian reservations, Indian lands, and Alaska Native Village communities.
 A prime objective of the TTP is to contribute to the economic development, self-determination, and employment of Indians and Native Americans.

-- Tribal Transportation Program Delivery Guide
+- On-boarding with FHWA for a Tribal Transportation Program Agreement

-- TTP Bridge Program
+- Program Delivery Guide

 - Contact Information